alterNERDtive/EDDiscovery-wiki/Menu-Options.md

 # Add Ons

-* [Manage Add-ons](Using the manage Add-Ons Menu) : Allows the user to install, remove or enable/disable the add on packs.
+* [[Manage Add-ons|Using the manage Add-Ons Menu]] : Allows the user to install, remove or enable/disable the add on packs.

-* [Edit Add-on Action Files](Using the edit Add-On Action Files Menu) : Allows creation of add-on packs.
-Also see [Actions](Using Actions)
+* [[Edit Add-on Action Files|Using the edit Add-On Action Files Menu]] : Allows creation of add-on packs.
+Also see [[Actions|Using Actions]]

-* [Speech Synthesis Settings](Using the Speech Synthesis Settings Menu) : For the speech pack, a user friendly menu to configure various speech parameters.
+* [[Speech Synthesis Settings|Using the Speech Synthesis Settings Menu]] : For the speech pack, a user friendly menu to configure various speech parameters.

-* [Edit in text current speech synthesis variables](Using the edit Speech Synthesis Variables Menu) : For the speech pack, a quick way to go to the definition file for the speech variables
+* [[Edit in text current speech synthesis variables|Using the edit Speech Synthesis Variables Menu]][| For the speech pack, a quick way to go to the definition file for the speech variables

 * Stop currently running Action program : Only use if a program with a loop continues and refuses to stop (unlikely).